-This training, as with our other trainings, has been accreditated by the European Training Accreditation Board, working alongside with the other international Training Accreditation Boards, so that our graduation certificates are recognised anywhere in the world.Frequently asked questions:
+All of our trainings have been accreditated by the European Training Accreditation Board, working alongside with the other international Training Accreditation Boards, so that our graduation certificates are recognised anywhere in the world.Frequently asked questions:

 We have been using premises in a school, two minutes from Old Street Tube Station.
 We have found it spacious & conveniently located, with friendly staff.When will it meet?